10-Q 1 lnth-20230930.htm 10-Q lnth-20230930

 2022 Facility Covenants

-The 2022 Facility contains a number of affirmative, negative and reporting covenants, as well as financial maintenance covenants pursuant to which the Company is required to be in quarterly compliance, measured on a trailing four quarter basis, with two financial covenants.
-The minimum interest coverage ratio, commencing with the fiscal quarter ended December 31, 2022, must be at least 3.00 to 1.00.
-The maximum total net leverage ratio permitted by the financial covenant is displayed in the table below:
+The 2022 Revolving Facility contains a number of affirmative, negative and reporting covenants, as well as financial maintenance covenants pursuant to which the Company is required to be in quarterly compliance, measured on a trailing four quarter basis, with two financial covenants.
+The minimum interest coverage ratio must be at least 3.00 to 1.00.
+The maximum total net leverage ratio permitted by the financial covenant is 3.50 to 1.00.

 The Company evaluated the Notes upon completion of the sale and concluded on the following features: